 The materials used in a watch’s visible parts are just as important as its inner mechanisms.
 They protect those inner mechanisms, and they impact how comfortable and durable a watch is.

 If you’re looking at classy watches, the band will probably be made from leather, steel, or precious metals.
 Leather is obviously cheaper to manufacture, and it’s a solid material for a watch band.
 A lot of pilot’s watches and dress watches use leather.

-Precious metals are used in the bands of luxury watches, and they do little more than drive up the price.
-These are the fancies bands that you can find, and the price is reflective of that.
-If you want to wear a watch that makes you look like a rich man, this is the type that you’ll want.
-However, you’ll want to be very careful with a band made from precious metals.
-It probably won’t be as durable as steel.
+Precious metals are used in the bands of luxury watches, which does little more for the watch than to drive up the price.
+These are the fanciest bands that you can find, and the price is reflective of that.
+If you want to wear a watch that makes you look like a rich person, this is the type that you’ll want.
+However, you’ll want to be very careful with a band made from precious metals, as it probably won’t be as durable as steel.

-The case of a watch is important.
-It protects the mechanisms that are hidden within the watch.
+The case of a watch is vitally important, as it protects the mechanisms that are hidden within the watch.
 For this reason, we only recommend that you buy watches with stainless steel or high-quality polymer cases.

-Unless a watch is digital, it has a glass window.
-Most materials used for these windows will do the trick, but they’re not all made equally.
+Unless a watch is digital, it will typically have a glass window.
+Most materials used for these windows will do the trick, but they aren’t all made equally.

 Sapphire crystal is commonly found in most price ranges, and it’s one of the best materials that a manufacturer can use.
 It’s scratch-resistant, glare-resistant, and extremely tough.

 Mineral crystal is great, too.
 You can find windows made from mineral crystal in every price range, and it’s extremely durable.
 Mineral crystal isn’t as resistant to damage as sapphire crystal, but it’s usually good enough for most people.